Suicide Vampire

 Suicide Vampire is the fourth album from the Italian gothic black metal band Theatres des Vampires.
 The Theatres des Vampires drummer Gabriel Valerio was unavailable during the recording of the album, so the drums were recorded by Nick A. for this album.

+Critical reception

+Metal.de highlighted the tracks "La Danse Macabre du Vampire", "Il Vampiro", and "Enthrone the Dark Angel" and recommended the album for fans of melodic black metal and keyboard-oriented gothic metal.
+Vampster gave a negative review and recommended bands like Cradle of Filth and Notre Dame instead.